tjaung/TOP/README.md

 # TOP

 Repo for The Odin Project.
 This repo will be documentation of my learning for front-end development (with a little back-end and CS concepts).
-The Odin Project is currently broken up into 2 parts: Foundations and Advanced tracks.
+The Odin Project is currently broken up into two parts: Foundations and Advanced tracks.

  - The Foundations course works on the basics of HTML, CSS, and JS, while touching on some important coding concepts.